Biden bill includes boost for union-made electric vehicles | Times Leader

 “In addition, this framework encourages nonunion manufacturers to let their workers freely organize,” Curry said.

 Labor unions have seen their power recede in recent decades, largely due to declining membership.
 Kildee’s congressional district includes the city of Flint, where a sit-down strike by General Motors workers in 1936-1937 brought about one of the biggest victories for labor unions in America’s history.
-Within a year, membership in United Auto Workers grew from 30,000 to 500,000 and wages for autoworkers increased by as much as 300%.
+Within a year, UAW membership grew from 30,000 to 500,000 and wages for autoworkers increased by as much as 300%.

 “It transformed the community, and we think everybody should have that opportunity,” Kildee said.

-Meanwhile, foreign carmakers have been steadily expanding their U.S. manufacturing footprint in states such as Alabama, South Carolina, Tennessee, Mississippi and Texas, all states where workers cannot be compelled to become members of a union as a requirement of their job.
+Foreign carmakers have been steadily expanding their U.S. manufacturing footprint in states such as Alabama, South Carolina, Tennessee, Mississippi and Texas — states where workers cannot be compelled to become members of a union as a requirement of their job.
 Efforts to unionize plants in Mississippi and Tennessee have fallen short multiple times.

 The combined $12,000 credit for cars made in U.S. plants with union workers would cut the starting price of a Chevrolet Bolt small electric hatchback from about $32,000 to around $20,000.
 That’s well below the average price of a new vehicle, now over $42,000.
 The car also qualifies for additional $500 credit that is available for batteries made in the U.S.